aditya27gupta/Wordle/README.md

 Input: **S L E E P**

-Here S will be colored green
-L E E will not be colored differently and P will be colored yellow
+Here S will be colored green, L E E will not be colored differently and P will be colored yellow.

 So, compare matrix will be: **20001**